-It’s a rare thing when a single product – or group of products – captures the attention of global consumers in a very short space of time and becomes something of a phenomenon – but that is certainly the case for CBD.
+It’s a rare thing when a single product – or group of products – captures the attention of global consumers in a concise space of time and becomes something of a phenomenon – but that is certainly the case for CBD.

 CBD is, as you know, cannabidiol.
 The form that can be sold legally in the UK and the US, and many other parts of the world, is any that contains a minimal amount of THC and is derived from hemp plants.
 THC is the chemical compound that causes euphoria, aka gets people high and comes from marijuana plants.
 CBD derived from hemp does not produce a high, it’s non-psychoactive.